 This story has jack shit to do with the above concepts.
 It’s just some Sims.

 (Do bear with me, folks.
 The prose gets better.
-Earlier posts are being left as-is because I’ve found it encouraging to watch the progress of other bloggers, and hope readers get as much enjoyment from tracking the improvement of others as I do.)
+Earlier posts are being left as-is because I’ve found it encouraging to watch the progress of other bloggers and hope readers get as much enjoyment from tracking the improvement of others as I do.
+Before choosing to get invested, I highly recommend skipping forward to a later entry to see how drastic this stylistic shift really is.)

 The Jeong-Espinosas: Kale and Additional Kale